MJingv/gogogo/dictation.md

 3q so much to watching

 ---
-on those cold rainy day,when you forget your rain jacket or umbralar and you want to stay as dry as possible, should you walk and spend more in the rain? or should you run which means you be hitting more range out of the side assuming you haven't be flip so c yet and you are junmping in the podals the answer is simple as you move out of the way one of falling rain drop you move into the way of another. so the much rain hitting top of you is constant regardless how fa you're going to see this,you can picture the rain drop itself are stationary and you and benis you are moving operate through the rain. and since of all you pa p that's 3 p doesn't depend on the sland.and no matter how fast you move h the same r of rain on top you each second. now if you're not moving ,the rain from the top is all you'll get. but if you're moving,you're also running to the range out of the side,and you get wetter. so any give second,you stay dry by standing still. and the faster you move the wetter you become but if you try to get from point a to point b.then standing still won't do you much good. and on road from point a to point b. it's total not of r running into from the side. has nothing to do how fast you're going. just like how the snode plude will p the same not of ndoe from tr road regardless the except of drives in the case of running through the rain,you can figure out using the paroll pap again. so over giving period of time the same amount of rain will x the top regardless how fast going and over giving distance you hit the same rain from the side ,again regardless how fast going so you're total wet miss is equal to the west per second rain for the top .time you're spending for rain plus the time is the meter you travel. so stay *driest* getting one point to another .you should try to minimize the amount of water *falling* onto you from above and quite *simply* that means getting out of the rain as fast as possible
+on those cold rainy days,when you forget your rain jacket or *umbrella* and you want to stay as dry as possible, should you walk and spend more in the rain? or should you run which means you'll be hitting more raindrops out of the side assuming you haven't be *fully* *soaked* c yet, and you aren't jumping in the *puddles* the answer is simple as you move out of the way one of falling raindrop you move into the way of another. so the amount of rain hitting the top of you is constant regardless how fast you're to go. to see this,you can picture the raindrop themselves are *stationary* and you and the earth *beneath* you are moving *upwards* through the rain. and since the *volume* of *parallelepiped* .that's 3d parallelogram doesn't depend at all on its *slant*.then no matter how fast you're moving *horizontally* the same *amount* of rain will land on top you each second. now if you're not moving ,the rain from the top is all you'll get. but if you're moving,you also run to the raindrop from the side,and you'll get wetter. so any given second,you stay dried by standing still. and the faster you move the wetter you become but if you're trying to get from point a to point b.then standing still won't do you much good. and on *route* from point a to point b. the total amount of rain you run into from the side has nothing to do how fast you're going. just like how a *snowplow* *plow* will plow the same *amount* of snow from a *stretch* of road regardless the *exact* *speed* it drives. in the case of running through the rain,you can figure out using parallelepiped again. so over giving period of time the same amount of rain will *hit* you from the top regardless how fast you're going. and over given distance you hit the same rain from the side ,again regardless how fast going so your total wetness is equal to the wetness per second for rain from the top .times the amount of time you're spend in the rain plus the wetness per meter for rain from the side times the number of meter you travel. so stay *driest* getting one point to another.you should try to minimize the amount of water *falling* onto you from above and quite *simply* that means getting out of the rain as fast as possible